kamack38/windows-vm/README.md

 you'll have to manually select the drive to boot (it's the first CD-ROM drive).

 > [!NOTE]
-> This script may not enable RDP.
-In this case you'll have to manually enable it
+> This script may not automatically enable RDP.
+In this case you'll have to
-> in the Windows settings (Settings->System->Remote Desktop).
+> manually enable it in the Windows settings (Settings->System->Remote Desktop).

-Administrator account with the following is created with this install:
+Administrator account with the following credentials is created with this
+install:

 - Username: Admin
 - Password: 1234